When your business turns upside down due to a crisis, start your crisis communications plan from the inside out.

 Once you define your process, you’re ready to move to the next step.

-Before jumping in with a spontaneous response, pause.
+Before jumping in with a spontaneous crisis response, pause.
 Take a moment to:

 - Identify likely employee concerns.